Quadratic Binary Optimization with Graph Neural Networks: From Combinatorial Optimization to Graph Learning Problems

 Let $\bfx_{o}$ be the solution of the optimization problem in \cref{eq:bp}.
 Given, $\bfb$, computing the exact solution requires solving an NP-complete optimization problem \cite{karp2010reducibility}.
 Thus, it is common to compromise on an approximation solution, that can be obtained by classical solvers as described in Section \ref{sec:related}.
 Still, those solvers require significant computational time and resources.
 We will now show that we are able to approximate the solutions using a neural approach, harnessing the power of GNNs. \begin{proposition} Given the observed vector $\bfb \in {\mathbb R}^k$, there is a piece-wise differentiable function $q:\mathbb{R}^k \rightarrow {\mathbb B}^k$ that maps the vector $\bfb$ to a binary solution vector $\bfx_{o} \in {\mathbb{B}}^k$. \end{proposition}

 Let us assume that we have $n$ solved problems, for different observation vectors.
 Thus, we have observation-solution pairs $\{ \bfb^{(j)}, \bfx_{{o}}^{(j)}\}$, $j=0,\ldots, n-1$.
 Then, following Proposition \ref{prop:learnmap}, we suggest that we can approximate the function $q:\mathbb{R}^k \rightarrow {\mathbb B}^k$ via a neural network.
+If that was not the case, then by theory and experimental findings, learning $q$ would be a highly challenging task \citep{selmic2002neural, petersen2018optimal, sitzmann2020implicit}.
 Specifically, in the context of GNNs, the observed vector $\bfb$ and the solution $\bfx_{o}$ can be thought of as node features and labels, respectively.
-The graph connectivity,i.e., adjacency matrix, is defined by the sparsity of the matrix $\bfA$.
+The graph connectivity, i.e., adjacency matrix, is defined by the sparsity of the matrix $\bfA$.
 Because our goal is to map every node to a binary value (0 or 1), the problem of learning the map $q$ can be formulated as a node classification problem, a common application of GNNs \cite{kipf2016semi}.